jcborders/borders_site/content/author/admin/_index.md

 organizations = [ { name = "Boston Medical Center", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "James Borders is a speech pathologist specializing in swallowing and voice disorders.
-He has experience in assisting with large-scale NIH and PCORI funded research."
+bio = "James Borders is a speech pathologist specializing in swallowing and voice disorders."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""